 So for today’s post, we’ll quickly go through 10 of our favorite Google marketing tools and a few easy ways to level up your game using them.
 Ready?
 Here we go!

 Create a thriving and successful online business with MemberPress today!

 1. Google Analytics

-This tool is one of the most powerful and most effective tools at monitoring your website traffic.
-You can track things like which of your blog posts have been most popular, how many of your visitors are regularly returning, how long people are spending on your website, and much more.
+This is one of the most powerful and most effective tools for monitoring your website traffic.
+Using Google Analytics, you can track which of your blog posts have been most popular, how many of your visitors are regularly returning, how long people are spending on your website, and much more.

-2. Google AdWords Keyword Planner
+2. Google Keyword Planner

 3. Google Trends

 In addition to the Keyword Planner, Google Trends is a great tool for comparing and deciding between similar keywords or phrases.
 Unlike the planner, Google Trends uses real-time data to show you how various keywords fluctuate in popularity over time, in different areas, and against one another.
 The tool can even help you predict and prepare for changes in demand.

 Google Webmaster Tools (AKA Google Search Console) is a great tool for streamlining your marketing efforts and making sure that search engines can easily find your website based on popular, relevant search terms.

 Search engine spiders scan the entire web in a matter of seconds to deliver results for billions of people every day.
 If your website is set up in a way that makes it particularly difficult to discover, webmaster tools will alert you to the problem areas so you can make changes and improve your SEO ranking.